mohammedali58/RaySearch/README.md

   to run the BE

-  open RayHospital.sln file in BE folder with Visual studio
+  open RayHospital.sln file with Visual studio